Complete Guide on Studying in France for Indian Students in 2026

 Lifestyle Tips for France

-France sometimes referred to as the French Republic or République française, is a nation in Western Europe that has also expanded into South America, French Guiana, and other islands in the Pacific, Indian, and Atlantic oceans.
-Its neighbors include the Netherlands, Belgium, Luxembourg, Germany, Switzerland, Monaco, Italy, and Andorra.
+France, sometimes referred to as the French Republic or République française, is a nation in Western Europe that has expanded into South America, French Guiana, and other islands in the Pacific, Indian, and Atlantic oceans.
+It's neighbors include the Netherlands, Belgium, Luxembourg, Germany, Switzerland, Monaco, Italy, and Andorra.
 Did you know that, because of its numerous overseas territories, France has the most time zones of any country (12 in total)?
 France ranks as the third most innovative country in the world.
 It is also amongst the top three study destinations for international students.
-In 2015, Paris was voted the best international student city for a third consecutive year by the QS.
+In 2026, Paris is placed at =7 position in the top 10 student cities in the world rankings by the QS.

 For those who know how to enjoy fine cuisine, the French food culture is the pinnacle of gourmet bliss.
 One of the most well-known cuisines in the world, it uses top-notch ingredients, and each region of the nation has its own distinctive delicacies.
 For instance, Normandy creates recipes using dairy, cheese, and shellfish.
 On the other hand, the traditional Boeuf Bourguignon comes from Burgundy.
 Olive oil, olives, fresh produce, and herbs are all available in the lovely region of Provence in the south of France.